Research

 We produce innovative and interdisciplinary research that aims to influence behaviour in the field of architecture for the benefit of future generations.

-Architecture and Sustainable Environment
+Centre for Architecture and Sustainable Environment

-As a School we conduct high-quality research across the whole field of architectural investigation.
+We conduct high-quality research across the whole field of architectural investigation.
 We have established exciting new directions in both the history and theory of architecture and in sustainable urban, peri-urban and environmental design.

 We organise high-profile, international conferences and workshops and we are active in public policy and development of professional guidelines through our work with amenity societies and voluntary organisations as well professional bodies.